hoel-bagard-hy/rpm-server/README.md

 <details>
 <summary>Proxy</summary>

 The proxy is not necessary for the server to operate.
 However it can be set by adding the following arguments to the command above.
-This can be necessary when debugging.
+This can be necessary when debugging.\
+Be careful to not leave a docker container with the proxy settings on running as this creates a risk of your LDAP credentials leaking.

 ```bash
     --env HTTP_PROXY=$HTTP_PROXY \